31 October 2024

 (6 min read)

-A roof garden has been counted as a 'storey' for the purposes of determining whether a building is a higher risk building (HRB) under the Building Safety Act 2022 (BSA).
+"The First Tier Tribunal considers a roof garden to be a "storey" for the purposes of establishing whether a building is a higher risk building (HRB) under the Building Safety Act 2022 (BSA)"

 EXECUTIVE SUMMARY

-The First Tier Tribunal has decided, in an application for a remediation order under the BSA, that a roof garden could constitute a 'storey' based on its interpretation of the legislation, notwithstanding that the decision contradicts widely used Government guidance on how to measure buildings to determine whether they are a HRB.
+The First Tier Tribunal considered, in an application for a remediation order under the BSA, that a roof garden could constitute a 'storey' based on its interpretation of the legislation, notwithstanding that its interpretation contradicts widely used Government guidance on how to measure buildings to determine whether they are a HRB.

-The Government has already stated that it is considering the decision of the Tribunal, although we will have to wait for the outcome of that review.
+The Government and the Building Safety Regulator has already stated that it is considering the decision of the Tribunal, although we will have to wait for the outcome of that review.

 The decision